Penetration Testing and Ethical Hacking

 As the internet continues to advance, cybercrimes do as well.
 Criminals no longer need to leave their homes to commit crimes, for they can easily perform malicious attacks and steal data with a few clicks of a mouse and an internet connection.
 While current technology has given us access to huge amounts of information and simplified tasks like shopping, paying bills, and banking services, it has also given rise to the need for ethical hackers to battle cyber criminals.

 There is no better time than now to begin a career in the information security industry.

 Ethical hackers are able to help private businesses, public organizations, and government agencies by infiltrating their secure systems to identify flaws and weaknesses.
 They determine which system areas are hardened and which need additional security to help prevent threats to vulnerable networks, like malware attacks.

 In this Ethical Hacking course, you will master these objectives:

 - Footprinting and Reconnaissance with Social Engineering and Google

 - Buffer Overflows

-Upon completion of the ethical hacking online training, students will have all the tools required for the development and application of an effective vulnerability identification strategy to prevent attackers from entering key systems.
+Upon completion of this ethical hacking online training course, you will have all the tools required for the development and application of an effective vulnerability identification strategy to prevent attackers from entering key systems.

 What is Ethical Hacking and Penetration Testing?